Willie169/Android-Non-Root/README.md

 ### To Leave Developer Options off When Using Shizuku to Connect to ADB with SystemUI Tuner

-**WARNING**: In Android 14's latest update, now Enable ADB can't be persistently on unless USB connected.
+**WARNING**: In Android 14’s latest update, now Enable ADB can’t be persistently on unless USB connected.

 Some apps (such as many financial apps) may require `Developer Options` to be off when using them.
 This section is the tutorial about how to turn `Developer Options` off while still using ADB Shell with Shizuku.

 1. Run `adb shell` command `pm grant com.zacharee1.systemuituner android.permission.WRITE_SECURE_SETTINGS` (you can do it with Shizuku and a terminal such as Termux or aShell).
 2. Connect to a WiFi.
-You don't need to log in or have real WiFi access, just make your phone believes you are connected to WiFi.
+You don’t need to log in or have real WiFi access, just make your phone believes you are connected to WiFi.
-3. Turn off `Developer Options` if it's on.
+3. Turn off `Developer Options` if it’s on.
 The toggle switch is usually on the top of `Developer Options`.
 4. In SystemUI Tuner, go to `Developer` and turn on `Enable ADB` and `Enable Wireless ADB`.
 5. In SystemUI Tuner, go to `Persistent Options` and select `Enable ADB`.
 6. Press `Start` on Shizuku.